- Create My Trip

 If you are traveling in China during this time, be sure to share in the spirit by gifting and receiving the traditional Christmas Eve apples with friends.

 China Highlights is here to help you plan the perfect winter escape to China's most festive sights and cities.
-Book a customizable itinerary with us or plan a custom trip to fit your needs.
+Book a customizable pre-packaged tour with us or plan a custom trip to fit your needs.
 See China in a whole new light this holiday season.